-About: What is a Passion Play?
+What is a Passion Play?

 Why are they called Passion Plays?

-The word ‘Passion’ can also refer to the fervent love Jesus had for the people he came to save.
+The word ‘Passion’ refers to the fervent love Jesus had for the people he came to save.
 The Bible tells us that ‘God so loved the world that he sent his only son so that no one would perish but all would come to eternal life’.
 Such fervent love endures all suffering and we know that Jesus ‘for the joy set before him, endured the cross, despising its shame’.

 Passion [noun:] fervour, intensity, feeling, excitement, hope, longing, desire

-Finally, the word ‘Passion’ can also encompass our response to God’s love and Jesus’ willingness to die for us.
+Finally, ‘Passion’ can also encompass our response to God’s love and Jesus’ willingness to die for us.
 Telling the story of Jesus’ life, death and resurrection reminds us of how God entered our world of suffering and paved the way to new hope and a second chance.
 Jesus came to die on the cross and h His cruel death and disgrace was in exchange for our new life.
 His suffering – his passion – is the measure of his love for us.